samthor/rippleJS/README.md

 ### Ripple Color

+The default color is a transparent version of the current color (aka, the `currentColor` [keyword](http://www.w3.org/TR/css3-color/#currentcolor)).
-To change the default color of a ripple, add the following style rule:
+To change this default, add the following style rule:

 ```css
 .rippleJS .ripple {